 The share-based payment expense arising from the Directors' participation in the Company's LTIP scheme was £240,984 (2022: £60,246).

 There are no Key Management Personnel other than the Directors.
-Further information about the remuneration of individual Directors is provided in the Remuneration report on page 32.
+Further information about the remuneration of individual Directors is provided in the Remuneration report.

 9. Share based payments